OwenTrokeBillard/vf2/README.md

 - [x] Support edge labels
 - [x] Graph trait

+# Motivation

+Subgraph matching is the task of finding instances of a query graph within a larger data graph.
+It is useful when searching for patterns in a graph structure, such as relationships within a social network.
+It is a fundamental problem with applications in pattern recognition, databases, security, and biochemistry.

 # What is subgraph isomorphism?

 A graph is a structure consisting of a set of objects where some pairs of objects are connected.
 A graph isomorphism is